DarkTechnomancer/darktechnomancer.github.io/README.md

 **Workers** must execute their jobs on time.
 This is crucial since you aren't deploying all the jobs from a batch all at once.
 Since you're slotting the shorter jobs in between the longer ones as you go, it's imperative that execution times are calculated as accurately as possible, and that any *inaccuracies* are reported and accounted for.

-One option that can help here is permanent Weaken workers.
-This has the disadvantage of being very static unless the workers are able to receive new parameters from the controller, but since the number of active weaken jobs should theoretically always remain constant, it saves you the trouble of having to redeploy them and keeps your timing very consistent as long as the workers stay in sync with each other.
+Until now, I've written this guide with the assumption that each batch will be deployed all at once.
+With a JIT batcher (or even a Periodic one, if you know how to do it) one of the main advantages is the ability to hold off on deploying jobs until the last moment.

+Where the previous part emphasized performance, this part is all about efficiency.
+Doing as much as possible with as little RAM as you can manage.

 Goals:
 1) Run a continuous batcher that uses less ram to get the same money over time as an equivalent periodic batcher.

 Once again, that's it.
 Easier said than done.
-My own JIT batcher uses a huge buffer to prevent desyncs that causes it to actually take *more* RAM than a periodic batcher.
+My first JIT batcher used a huge buffer to prevent desyncs that caused it to actually take *more* RAM than a periodic batcher.
 It's a work in progress, but if you've bothered to read this far then I think you're main lesson should be that it's *always* a work in progress.

 ### "Now What?": Looking into the future
 At this point, there's nothing really left for me to say.
 This is as far as I've personally gotten, and it's been a heck of a journey getting here.
 Hopefully, by writing this, I can help a few other beginners like me a steadier path towards their first functional batchers.
 I know I was pretty happy when I finally got mine to work.